 Instructors are required to report students not attending courses within a specific time-frame each semester.
 Your financial aid award(s) may be adjusted if you are reported as not attending.
 Students who have a question about the No Show process should contact the Office of Financial Aid.

 For more information on officially withdrawing from classes, please click here.

 Return To Title IV (R2T4)

-According to federal regulations, when a recipient of Title IV grants or Direct Loans completely withdraws from an institution during the semester in which he/she began attendance, or is unsuccessful in all classes, the institution must determine the amount of Title IV grant and/or loan assistance the student has earned.
+According to federal regulation 34 CFR 668.22, when a recipient of Title IV grants or Direct Loans completely withdraws from an institution during the semester in which he/she began attendance, or is unsuccessful in all classes, the institution must determine the amount of Title IV grant and/or loan assistance the student has earned.
 In other words, if a student does not remain enrolled for the entire period of the term, he/she has not earned all of his/her Title IV aid.
 In that case, the institution must complete a Return to Title IV calculation and determine how much aid the student actually earned.
 For more detailed information regarding this process, please see Return to Title IV Facts.